billhennessy/hennessysview2020/content/posts/2020/maybe-its-time.md

 Maybe it's time to finish the mission of 2009.

-Maybe we need 10,000 pipe-bending patriots on the steps of every governor's mansion in America in war paint and brandishing baseball bats with 10-penny nails driven through until the governors abdicate.
+Maybe we need 10,000 pipe-bending patriots on the steps of every governor's mansion in America in war paint until the governors abdicate.

-Maybe it's time for 20,000 patriots to storm the halls of CNN, throwing tables and desks and laptops through their windows onto the streets below.
-(Don't stand underneath.)

 Maybe it's time we use the pronouns appropriate for one's chromosomes: XX = she; XY = he, and there ain't no ternary operator in this equation.